-Figure B-38 shows a particular Hybrid SUV (VIN number) satisfying the EPA fuel economy test.
+Figure B.38 shows a particular Hybrid SUV (VIN number) satisfying the EPA fuel economy test.
 Serial numbers of specific relevant parts are indicated.

-Figure B-38.
-Special Case of Internal Block Diagram Showing Reference to Specific Properties (serial numbers)
+Figure B.38 - Special Case of Internal Block Diagram Showing Reference to Specific Properties (serial numbers)

-Appendix C. Non-Normative Extensions
+Annex C: Non-normative Extensions

-This appendix describes useful non-normative extensions to SysML that may be considered for standardization in future versions of the language.
+This annex describes useful non-normative extensions to SysML that may be considered for standardization in future versions of the language.

 Non-normative extensions consist of stereotypes and model libraries and are organized by major diagram type, consistent with how the main body of this specification is organized.
-Stereotypes in this section are specified using a tabular format, consistent with how non-normative stereotypes are specified in the UML 2.0 Superstructure specification.
+Stereotypes in this section are specified using a tabular format, consistent with how non-normative stereotypes are specified in the UML 2.1 Superstructure specification.
 Model libraries are specified using the guidelines provided in the Profiles & Model Libraries chapter of this specification.

-C.1 Activity diagram extensions
+C.1 Activity Diagram Extensions

-Two nonnormative extensions to activities are described for:
+Two non-normative extensions to activities are described for: